 Given the significance of embodiment in Mormonism, some have supposed it to be incompatible with mind uploading.
-The supposition of incompatibility between Mormonism and mind uploading arises, I believe, mostly from a misinterpretation of the phrase “mind uploading,” which may incorrectly suggest to some an aspiration to a sort of immateriality or disembodiment.
+The supposition of incompatibility arises, I believe, mostly from a misinterpretation of the phrase “mind uploading,” which may incorrectly suggest to some an aspiration to a sort of immateriality or disembodiment.

 For example, while we can separate software from a particular computer, we cannot separate it from hardware generally, whether it be another computer or a storage device.
 We can remove software from hardware generally, but then it is no longer software in any practical sense.
 Likewise, information is no longer information in any practical sense if removed from all substrates.
 Information and substrate are inseparably connected.

-The simple dichotomy between hardware and software in contemporary computers is an intentional abstraction for practical purposes, but it can become blurry on close investigation.
+The simple dichotomy between hardware and software in contemporary computers is an intentional abstraction for practical purposes.
+But it can become blurry on close investigation.
 Go looking for the software, and you’ll find it ultimately indistinguishable from the physical state of the hardware itself.
 Go looking for information, and you’ll find embodiment.